NEUROIMAGING

 - vasogenic edema with potential mass effect

-- dual-energy CT can help to differentiate contrast staining from hemorrhage
+- dual-energy CT may help to differentiate contrast enhancement from hemorrhage

-- MRI shows cortical hyperintensities in T2, FLAIR, and DWI, but ADC is negative! (differentiation from ischemia)
+- MRI shows cortical hyperintensities on T2, FLAIR, and DWI, but ADC is negative! (differentiation from ischemia)

-- GRE or SWI can distinguish subtle hemorrhages from contrast staining
+- GRE or SWI can differentiate subtle hemorrhage from contrast enhancement

 Differential diagnosis